 Organisation’s aim: Connecting nature and people, to promote the study of conservation in the east of Africa.

-Nature Kenya is the Kenyan branch of the East Africa Natural History Society, the oldest conservation organisation in Africa.
+Founded in 1909, Nature Kenya is the Kenyan branch of the East Africa Natural History Society, which is the oldest conservation organisation in Africa.
 Initially the organisation was formed by a few individuals to study the plants and wildlife of Kenya.

 Partnership with WLT

-WLT has helped create the Leleshwa Reserve, protecting threatened tussock grassland in the Kinangop Plateau.
-WLT is raising funds to protect the Kenyan grasslands while there is still time.
+The benefits of working together were obvious and WLT has since helped create the Leleshwa Reserve, protecting threatened tussock grassland in the Kinangop Plateau.

 Other projects and activities